Decathlon/vitamin-ios/Sources/VitaminUIKit/Components/Snackbar/README.md

 ### Displaying a Snackbar
-If you want to manaully display the snackbar, the `VitaminSnackbar` provides a `display()` function, that will first set opacity of the snackbar (and its subviews) to 0, then fade it in by animating the opacity to 1.
+If you want to manaully display the snackbar, the `VitaminSnackbar` provides a `display(completion:)` function, that will first set opacity of the snackbar (and its subviews) to 0, then fade it in by animating the opacity to 1.

 ```swift
 // let's set properties in constructor